fac22/MohamedBarbara-API/README.md

 - [x] Exploring APIs you are interested in working with
 - [x] Considering your user journey
 - [x] Deciding what you need to build for your Minimum Viable Product (MVP) and splitting up the tasks
-- [ ] Estimate each user story with your partner and delegate the user stories between you
 - [x] Set up the repository for your project and initialise your file structure

 **Note: This week you are not expected to make any API calls.**